Appleton Oaksmith: Seeking a pardon, life in North Carolina

 His mother, Elizabeth, would spend years seeking audiences with government officials to establish her son's innocence, and in 1867 she finally met with President Andrew Johnson to seek a pardon, but was unsuccessful.
 Oaksmith spent more than five years in exile in London, returning to the United States in 1871.
 On October 7, 1872, President Ulysses Grant, having "received a large number of petitions from prominent persons who believed Oaksmith was innocent," issued Oaksmith a pardon.

-In 1872, Oaksmith "bought a home in North Carolina where he was to live for the rest of his life".
+In 1872, Oaksmith "bought a home in North Carolina to live out his life".
 In 1874, he won election as an independent candidate to the state house of representatives, where "he was ardently anti-Klan and in favor of protecting the rights of ex-slaves".
 In 1879, four of Oaksmith's daughters died in a boating accident, and, in 1887, he died at age 59 from an illness.